InbalBen-Lulu/Gmail-Clone/README.md

 #  URL Blacklist Filter Application

 ##  About the Project
-This project implements a URL filtering system based on a Bloom Filter.
+This project implements a URL filtering system using a Bloom Filter and TCP socket communication.
-The application allows users to add URLs to a blacklist and check if URLs are blacklisted, using a probabilistic, memory-efficient data structure.
+The application allows users to add URLs to a blacklist, check if URLs are blacklisted, or remove URLs from the blacklist by sending string-based commands via a TCP client.

-The program continuously reads commands from the user:
+The server continuously listens for commands over TCP sockets:

-- Add a URL to the blacklist.
+- **POST**: Add a URL to the blacklist.

-- Check if a URL is blacklisted.
+- **GET**: Check if a URL is blacklisted.

+- **DELETE**: Remove a URL from the blacklist.

-Both the Bloom Filter and the blacklist are saved to disk after every update and automatically loaded on program startup.
+Both the Bloom Filter and the blacklist are persistently saved to disk after every update and automatically loaded upon server startup.

 ---